resbaz/spartan-hpc-docs/docs/index.md

 If your computing jobs take too long on your desktop computer, or are simply not possible due to a lack of speed and memory, a HPC system like Spartan can help.

-## Spartan Daily Weather Report (20180504)
+## Spartan Daily Weather Report (20180508)

-* Utilisation of /projects at 79%, and /home is at 82%
+* Utilisation of /projects at 79%, and /home is at 80%
-* Spartan is not too busy; physical and cloud partitions are not fully allocated.
-Only 21 jobs in the queue.
+* Spartan is busy; physical and cloud partitions are close to fully allocated.
+Only 72 jobs in the queue.
-* Many cloud nodes out (71), mainly due to qh2-uom migration
+* Many cloud nodes out (68), mainly due to qh2-uom migration
-* Many gpgpu nodes out (46), due to recabling
-* GPGPU partition is down.
+* GPGPU partition is in service again.

 ## Getting Help